-- The opportunity to pursue your academic career in an internationally renowned research museum with state-of-the-art facilities
+- the opportunity to enhance your academic career in an internationally renowned research museum with a multidisciplinary environment

-- An attractive workplace in the centre of Stuttgart
+- an attractive workplace in the center of Stuttgart

 Information on data protection law for applicants can be found on our homepage under “Jobs” (in German).